 Above: Native arrowwood viburnum is a top pick for bird lovers.

 Wildlife wants this one: For pollinator gardens and bird-friendly habitats, arrowwood viburnum offers flowers and appealing fruit.
-The late spring blooms are showy in an elderflower way, and are very attractive to native bees and pollinators.
+The late spring blooms are showy in an elderflower way, and are inviting to native bees and pollinators.
 The blue fruit that ripens in fall is irresistible to migrating birds and supports them on their long journey.
 It is exceptionally winter-hardy, from zones 2 – 8.

 9. Blackhaw, Viburnum prunifolium